CalvinXKY/BasicCUDA/matrix_multiply/README.md

 ```
 Note: The max size shared memory is different in different GPU architectures.

-When test â€œ1D Block Kernel with Shared Memoryâ€ you will find it is slower than
+When test â€?D Block Kernel with Shared Memoryâ€?you will find it is slower than
 previous method (without shared memory) in most scenarios.
 Definitely, the cost time of
  using shared memory is bigger than reducing time in this case.
 However, there is still has space for optimization, such as 2D block with shm.